Hands-on Gear Review

 Best Uses: Expedition climbing, road trips

 Manufacturer: Wild Things

-The Wild Things Mule, Burrow, Goat and Carry On duffels are all 100 percent made in New Hampshire.
+We gave our Outdoor Gear Lab Best Buy Award to the Wild Things Mule Duffel.
+It was a tough call between it, the Helly Hanson duffel and the Gregory Long Haul.
+All the three of these duffels are close in price and weight.
+What set the Wild Things Mule apart was durability, it was just straight up one of the most durable duffels we have ever used.
+We have used the Mule duffel for over 10 years of expedition travel around the globe and it looks better than some duffels after 3 or 4 trips.
+All the Wild Things duffels, the Mule, Burrow, Goat and Carry On are all 100 percent made in the USA.
 They are also nearly the lightest in the review — only slightly heavier than a Gregory Long Haul Duffel but more than a pound lighter than the next closest model and over two pounds lighter than the heaviest duffel.
 The Mule Duffel is the longest bag we looked at, making it a good choice for people with abnormally-sized items or someone who needs a duffel that holds longer two-section trekking poles.
 This duffel has a clear information window and an external pocket but otherwise does not have many bells and whistles.
 These duffels are not they easiest to haul around because they lack shoulder or backpack straps.
 We used this duffel on more than 20 trips, proving it is durable and well made.
 If you are looking for a lightweight, burly, long duffel for extended climbing trips or expedition travel and don't need all the bells and whistles, then the Wild Things Mule, Burrow, Goat, or Carry On could be a great option.

 Compare top rated competitors side-by-side >